AminArria/ruby_phpipam/README.md

 #### Section
 ```
-self.get(id)      Get section by ID                   Section object
+self.get(id_or_name)   Get section by ID or name           Section object
 self.get_all()         Get all sections                    Array of section objects
 subnets()              Get all subnets from the section    Array of subnet objects
 ```

 #### Subnet